A Quadrature Rule combining Control Variates and Adaptive Importance Sampling: Additional numerical results

 Figure \ref{fig:app_synthetic_1} presents the boxplots of the different estimates and Table \ref{tab:synthetic_1} gathers the numerical values of the mean squared errors.
 As a natural competitor to our AISCV estimator, we also implemented the weighted version of standard AIS called \textit{w-AIS} introduced in \cite{portier2018asymptotic}.
 Interestingly, such a method presents similar or even worse performance than the standard AIS estimate for dimension $d=4$ but better results for dimension $d=8$.
-This good behavior is illustrated in Figures~\ref{fig:sin_d8_wais} and~\ref{fig:exp_d8_wais}.
-Accordingly, the values of the MSE for w-AIS are smaller than those of AIS in dimension $d=8$ but still greater those of AISCV.
+This good behavior is illustrated in Figure \ref{fig:sin_d8_wais} and Figure \ref{fig:exp_d8_wais}.
+Accordingly, the values of the MSE for w-AIS are smaller than the one of AIS in dimension $d=8$ but still greater than the ones of AISCV.

-\subsection{Synthetic examples: Gaussian mixtures}
+\subsection{Synthetic examples: gaussian mixtures}

-\textbf{General target $f$ and Stein method.} In this setting we only assume access to the evaluations of the target density $f$.
-We consider the classical example introduced in \cite{cappe2008adaptive} where $f$ is a mixture of two Gaussian distributions.
+\textbf{General target $f$ and Stein method.} In this setting we only assume acces to the evaluations of the target density $f$.
+We consider the classical example introduced in \cite{cappe2008adaptive} where $f$ is a mixture of two gaussian distributions.
 The control variates are built using Stein's method with polynomial maps of degree $Q \in \{2;3\}$ leading to a number of control variates $m \in \{14;34\}$ in dimension $d=4$ and $m \in \{44;164\}$ in dimension $d=8$ respectively.